Async circuit-breaker for AWS Lambda

 • The API response times are highly variable – anything from 5ms to 70s.

 • The amount of data the client needs to fetch varies from provider to provider.
-Some just a few thousand records, others would have hundreds of thousands of records.
+Some have just a few thousand records, while others have hundreds of thousands of records.

-• We should not fetch the same record from a provider more than once per day.
-This owes to the usage limits.
+• We should not fetch the same record from a provider more than once per day due to usage limits.

 • This ingestion process is one of the most business-critical parts of their system.
-The migration to this new system needs to be managed carefully to minimise the potential impact to their customers.
+The migration to this new system must be managed carefully to minimise the potential impact on their customers.

 The solution